Woman buying pot from NYC deli maced, dragged by hair, kicked in head by cashier who mistook her for trans

 She doesn’t know if she hit him, but he grabbed her by her long hair.

-“Oh, my God!” one woman can be heard yelling in video obtained by the Daily News.
+“Oh, my God!” one woman can be heard yelling in video obtained by the New York Daily News.

 “You don’t have to do all that,” another person says.